Caball009/Call-of-Duty-4-X-Demo-Tool/README.md

 Please open [Issues](https://github.com/Caball009/Call-of-Duty-4-X-Demo-Tool/issues) here.

+## Miscellaneous:

+If you're interested in the source code, have a look at [this](https://github.com/Iswenzz/CoD4-DM1) repository.
+At the time of writing this, it contains all the core code necessary to read and write CoD4(X) demos.

 ## Contact:

-I should be here once in a while: https://discord.com/invite/NYey3vH / codmvm's Discord channel
+I may or may not be here once in a while: https://discord.com/invite/NYey3vH / codmvm's Discord channel

+## Credits:

+- The code is based off parts of the Quake III Arena and Call of Duty 4 code.

+- Cheers to the devs from CoD4X for simultaneously creating the problem of incompatible demos, as well as making much of the needed code to rectify this problem publicly available.
+- Cheers to Iswenzz for parts of the C++ code related to reading / parsing of demos.
+- Cheers to Du[R]eX for the code for the interactive .html page, and kudos for creating the first (public) CoD4 demo manager.